MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 If the Dynamics 365 Marketing app is deployed in the tenant, be sure that the necessary licenses are present in the destination tenant in order to reprovision the application once the migration is complete.
 Learn more in [Tenant-to-tenant migration for Dynamics 365 Marketing](/dynamics365/customer-insights/journeys/tenant-to-tenant).

 ### Create user mapping file
 Create a user mapping file for the source environment to be transferred to the target environment.
 It's essential to note that each environment requires an individual mapping file.
 Be sure that users are present and authorized in both the originating and destination tenants, as this is required for a successful migration.
-The users' domains may vary between source and target, provided they are active.
+The users' domains may vary between source and target, provided they're active.

 1. Create a user mapping file named **usermapping.csv**.